csc-training/openacc/course-material/README.md

 and recommended flags with command ```pgaccelinfo```.
 If you want to get detailed information on OpenACC code generation, you can use option ```-Minfo=accel```.

+At the end of this course you will compile MPI programs.
+Then you should use MPI wrapper command for compiling the applications, which will include all options and libraries needed by MPI.
+On taito-GPU, where the MPI exercises are done, the wrappers are called
+ - `mpicc` for C
+ - `mpif90` for fortran
+ - `mpicxx` for C++

 ## Running on local desktop computers